petergridge/Irrigation-V5/readme_new.md

 Allow multiple zones to run [concurrently](#Can-multiple-zones-run-at-the-same-time) in a program.
 If this setting is selected the zone transition is not available.

 ## Upgrading
-- Once installed the program will reconfigure itself.
+- Once installed:
  - The frequency options will default to a single value '1', reconfigure the program to add additional options.
+ - Watering time/volume will default to 1.
+ - ECO attributes will default to 1.
  - The previous version supported input types for sensors, these have been limited to sensor, or binary_sensor types.
 Where the existing configuration does not comply the entry will be removed and a notification raised.
 Samples of translating input types to sensors can be found in the [test helpers yaml file](https://github.com/petergridge/Irrigation-V5/blob/main/testhelpers.yaml).
  - the custom card will be upgraded, edit the card to select the zones to display.
 CTRL-Click to select multiple zones.

 <img width="366" alt="image" src="https://github.com/user-attachments/assets/5612420b-efdc-4ed5-adc7-0478d7616f34">